Landing Masonry Bridge: Planned replacement

 The Landing Masonry Bridge was rebuilt and rehabilitated in 1972.

 Now traversed by Morris County Route 631, it has severely deteriorated.
 The bridge has become incapable of holding the current and future traffic loads along Landing Road from Interstate 80 and Sussex County, and along with the aging bridge geometry, the stone masonry is beginning to develop cracks.
 The bridge was given a 19% sufficiency rating and deemed structurally deficient by the United States Department of Transportation.

 In its 2010 Capital Program, the New Jersey Department of Transportation laid out a plan to replace the bridge with a four-lane one, with help from the Morris County Highway Department.
 The plan would shift Landing Road and add a traffic light.
 Morris County officials say the changes will be made with community input.
 The New Jersey Turnpike Authority was to give $800,000 during 2010 for design, $750,000 for right-of-way acquisition in 2011 and $6.575 million in fiscal year 2012 to build it.

+But more than a decade passed before the project actually got under way.
+It took time for Morris County to purchase the necessary land and buildings for the new planned bridge.
+Environmental issues and litigation caused delays.
+An announced start date of late 2021 was pushed to late 2022.
+The project got underway in June 2023 with the demolition of some nearby buildings.